‘Bold And The Beautiful’ Recap For Monday, March 11: Flo Convinces Zoe That They Need To Confess

-The Bold and the Beautiful recap for Monday, March 11 states that Hope (Annika Noelle) and Liam Spencer (Scott Clifton) discussed their evening at Wyatt Spencer’s (Darin Brooks) house.
-Hope was glad that she had changed her mind and attended the soiree because it had given them the opportunity to get to know Florence Fulton (Katrina Bowden) better.
+The Bold and the Beautiful recap for Monday, March 11, states that Hope (Annika Noelle) and Liam Spencer (Scott Clifton) discussed their evening at Wyatt Spencer’s (Darin Brooks) house.
+Hope was glad that she had changed her mind and attended the soiree, because it had given them the opportunity to get to know Florence Fulton (Katrina Bowden) better.

-Liam and Hope talked about Flo and finding out that she was Phoebe’s (Isabelle De Armas and Redford Prindiville) mother.
-Per She Knows Soaps, they agreed that they like her and wanted to get to know her better.
+Liam and Hope talked about Flo, and about finding out that she was Phoebe’s (Isabelle De Armas and Redford Prindiville) mother.
+Per She Knows Soaps, they agreed that they like her, and wanted to get to know her better.

 Wyatt and Sally Spectra (Courtney Hope) cleaned up after the dinner party.
-They also talked about Flo with Wyatt noting that she had changed since high school.
+They also talked about Flo with Wyatt, noting that she had changed since high school.
 Sally made an off-the-cuff remark about Hope and Flo.
 She said that both of them had been pregnant at the same time, yet neither has a baby to show for it.

 Wyatt remarked that the Flo that he knew would never have given her baby up for adoption.
 He also remembered that Flo had said that she did not have any kids when he ran into her at the bar.
 Sally opined that maybe Flo did not want to say that she had given her child up for adoption.